alexbers/asmon/README.md

         alert("test rest-service returned bad JSON")
 ```

-The `checker` decorator can have arguments:
+The `checker` decorator can have these arguments:

 - args: create multiple tasks, one per argument.
-Default: one task without arguments is created
+Default: single task without arguments is created
 - pause: pause after check in seconds until the next check.
 Default: see config.py
 - max_starts_per_sec: limits the number of function calls per second.
 Useful if you have many tasks.
 Default: no limit
 - alerts_repeat_after: if alert remain active for a specified time, send a reminder message.
-Default: reminders are not sent
+Default: no reminders
 - timeout: timeout of check function.
 Default: no timeout

 Another example, *check_certs.py*, showing `checker` decorator usage with arguments and a built-in